A commutator lemma for confined subgroups and applications to groups acting on rooted trees: Groups acting on rooted trees I: structure of non-free minimal actions

 Given a subgroup $G \leq \aut(T)$ and a vertex $v$, we denote by $\st_G(v)$ the stabilizer of $v$ in $G$, and by $\rist_G(v)$ the rigid stabilizer of $\partial T_v$ in $\partial T$, i.e.\ the elements of $G$ which fix pointwise the complement of $T_v$.
 For $n \geq 1$, we denote by $\st_G(n)$ the $n$-th level stabilizer in $G$, i.e.\ the intersection of $\st_G(v)$ for $v \in \L(n)$.
 We also denote by $\rist_G(n) \simeq \prod_{v\in \L(n)} \rist_G(v)$ the subgroup generated by $\rist_G(v)$ when $v$ ranges over $\L(n)$.

+\begin{defin} A group $G$ is a \textbf{weakly branch group} if $G$ admits a faithful action on a locally finite rooted tree $T$ such that the associated action on $\partial T$ is minimal and micro-supported.
+This last condition is equivalent to saying that $\rist_G(v)$ is non-trivial for every vertex $v\in T$. \end{defin}

-\begin{defin} A \textbf{weakly branch group} is a level-transitive subgroup $G\le \aut(T)$, where $T$ is an infinite spherically homogeneous rooted tree, whose action on $\partial T$ is micro-supported, equivalently such that that $\rist_G(v)$ is non-trivial for every vertex $v\in T$.
-A \textbf{branch group} is a level-transitive subgroup $G\le \aut(T)$ such that the $n$-th level rigid stabiliser $\rist_G(n)$ has finite index in $G$ for every $n \ge 1$. \end{defin}
+\begin{defin} A group $G$ is a \textbf{branch group} if $G$ admits a faithful action on a locally finite rooted tree $T$ such that the associated action on $\partial T$ is minimal and micro-supported, and moreover for every $n \ge 1$ the $n$-th level rigid stabiliser $\rist_G(n)$ has finite index in $G$. \end{defin}

+In the sequel for simplicity when we say that a subgroup $G$ of $ \aut(T)$ is a weakly branch group or a branch group, we implicitly mean that the $G$-action on $T$ satisfies the defining conditions above.

 \begin{lem} Let $G\le \aut(T)$ be a weakly branch group.
 Then for every $\xi_1 \neq \xi_2 \in \partial T$, there exists $n$ such that the subgroup generated by $G_{\xi_1}^0$ and $G_{\xi_2}^0$ contains $\rist_G(n)$. \end{lem}